 - ACT TEST PREP: www.act.org/content/act/en/products-and-services/the-act/test-preparation.html

 - ACT Practice Books: Practice booklets are available on the bookshelf in the high school office.
-Mrs. Richmond also has larger test books in the library.
+Mrs. Richmond also has test prep books in the library.

 - SAT FACT SHEET: documents.methodtestprep.com/sat-what-you-need-to-know.pdf?utm_source=hs_email&utm_source=hs_email&utm_medium=email&utm_medium=email&_hsenc=p2ANqtz-_l4ikUF34DEN8hjCqvwCYztglpSpjVvm1ahTZx_fzttAppd7ZWgmXkSC675BT6WSs-1TD0&utm_content=69977692&_hsenc=p2ANqtz-9yUqyBpNlXNPjLrPwodhFRzwymT_f7SNLiSn0Sulvji8Ha9X-KsxqRg9Ax-E--WKZo2Sj2jM0BqOgsIYdzuj6dwmKyrw&_hsmi=69977692